 Selected in The Independent on Sunday as the “Face to Watch” in Classical Music 2013, soprano Hye-Youn Lee was born in South Korea and now lives in London.
 She was a member of both Les Jeunes Voix du Rhin at the Opéra national du Rhin, Strasbourg, and of L’Atelier Lyrique at the Opéra national de Paris.
 She has also studied in Berlin with Renate Krahmer and Julia Varady and now works with Robert Dean.
 She made a triumphant and highly acclaimed London debut as Marie La Fille du Regiment for Korn / Ferry Opera Holland Park, returning for La bohème and La rondine.

 Other companies for whom she has sung include Grange Park Opera, Opera North, Scottish Opera, Finnish National Opera and the Opéra national du Rhin, her repertoire including Lucia Lucia di Lammermoor, Elettra Idomeneo, Blanche de la Force Dialogues des Carmélites, Cio-Cio-San Madama Butterfly and Violetta La traviata.

 Concert engagements have included performances with the Bournemouth Symphony Orchestra and the Royal Philharmonic Orchestra.
 She was also featured soloist at the Leeds Castle Open Air Classical Concert in both 2013 and 2014.
 Her broadcasts include Coleridge Taylor The Song of Hiawatha with the Philharmonia Orchestrafrom the Three Choirs Festival for BBC Radio 3 and she returned to the Three Choirs Festival to sing Mahler Symphony No. 8 in 2016.

-Current engagements include Donna Anna Don Giovanni for Northern Ireland Opera, Mimì La bohème for Scottish Opera and at the Theater St Gallen and Cio-Cio-San Madama Butterfly for Theater Magdeburg, which she will also sing for her debut with Lyric Opera, Dublin, and the Teatro Sao Carlo, Lisbon, and Desdemona in Rossini’s Otello at the Al Bustan Festival.
+Current engagements include Donna Anna Don Giovanni for Northern Ireland Opera, Mimì La bohème for Scottish Opera and Theater St Gallen and Cio-Cio-San Madama Butterfly for Theater Magdeburg, which she also sings for her debut with Lyric Opera, Dublin, and the Teatro Sao Carlo, Lisbon, and Desdemona in Rossini’s Otello at the Al Bustan Festival.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.